-Infiltration therapy cervical spine (also available for diagnostic)
+Infiltration cervical spine (also available for diagnostic testing)

 The beginning of all my symptoms.

-I made Vojtatherapy at the very beginning of my illness for about 1 year.
-You have to lay in different positions and you do not have to do something actively.
-Various points on the body are pressed, held for some time and then released.
-At first, I at least had a primary improvement.
-I was stable for several hours.
-However, that has never held a very long time.
-Vojta helps to stabilize joints without moving actively and I really like about this type of therapy is that I did not have to move actively, which makes it more comfortable than other forms of training.
+I tried Vojta therapy at the very beginning of my illness for about one year.
+You will be placed with your body in different positions, and you will not have to move actively.
+Various points on the body are pressed, held for some time, and then released.
+At first, I noticed a primary, short-term improvement: I was stable for several hours.
+However, this improvement has never been permanent.
+What I really like about this type of therapy is that I did not have to move actively, which makes it more comfortable than other forms of training.

-A little bit better right after the therapy but then more cracking, more instability and worsening of the symptoms.
+I felt a little better right after the therapy, but then more cracking of my neck, increased instability and worsening of all neurological symptoms occurred.

-Isometric exercises help me if I do the right amount, at least sometimes to be a little bit more stable during the day.
+Isometric exercises seem to be beneficial for me if I perform just the right amount of them.
+Sometimes, I will be at least more stable during the day.
 Unfortunately, that doesn’t last very long.

-In summary, all treatments whit mobilisation in manual therapy, relaxation of the muscles with massages or cranio sacral therapy lead to a lot more instability of my cervical spine.
-Once someone tries to get my muscles to work normal without overtension my spine starts to crack a lot more and the burning is much worse.
-Also the autnomic symptomes increase rapidly.
+In summary, all treatments that include mobilisation, manipulation or relaxation of my muscles, for example, massages or cranio sacral therapy, lead to increased instability of my cervical spine.
+Once someone tries to get my muscles to work normally and loosens my muscle spasms, my spine starts to crack and burn even more.
+Also, my autonomic symptoms increase rapidly afterwards.

-Chiropractic is something that can damage us all a lot.
-Especially with instabilities in the cervical spine, it is not only dangerous it can cause massive and permanent degradation.
-In my case it not only worsened my cervical instability but also made my shoulder unstable.
+Chiropractic is something that can cause serious harm!
+Especially if you are suffering from instabilities in your cervical spine!
+Then it is not only dangerous, but could cause massive and permanent consequences.
+In my case, it not only worsened my cervical instability, but also caused my shoulder to become unstable.

-I can do a couple of theraband exercises, especially the symmetrical ones.
-I like that I can decide how much power I can use for the exercises.
-With the gymnastic ball I can only do very easy exercises in a supine position.
-The ball is very unstable and makes it hard to control my muscles.
-Overall the theraband and the ball are nice exercise equipment which are easy to use and there are a variety of exercises available.
+There are a couple of thera band exercises, especially symmetrical ones, that I can still do.
+Unlike with the thera band, I am only able to perform very simple exercises in a supine position with my gymnastic ball, because it is too unstable and makes it hard for me to control my muscles.
+Overall, the thera band and the ball are great exercise equipment, since they are easy to use with a variety of available exercises.

-I had a Sling Trainer by myself and used it a lot.
-Unfortunately did far too much.
-At the time I did not know that I have EDS and therefore the exercises were much too strong in intensity.
-It is probably not the right thing for people with a connective tissue disorder like me but I like the mechanism how the sling trainer works.
+In the past, I possessed a sling trainer and used it quite a lot.
+Unfortunately, I exercised way too much, because at that time I did not know about my EDS diagnosis, and therefore the exercises were too intense.
+Sling training might not be the right device for people with a connective tissue disorder, but I still find the mechanism of how the sling trainer works compelling.
 So I would totally recommend it.
-You can regulate the intensity of your training step by step, and every muscle group can be trained.
+It allows you to regulate the intensity of your training step by step, and every muscle group can be trained.
 Keep in mind to start very slowly.
-You just need a little bit of space and can exercise every muscle group.

-I have tried for over one year to built muscles with big exercise machines and heavy weights.
-Unfortunately I had no idea that I had EDS.
-After a couple of month my muscle weakness worsened and I got additional instabilities in my knees, my hips, my SI joints and my shoulders.
+For more than a year, I tried to built muscles in the gym.
+I used heavy weights and had no idea that I suffered from Ehlers-Danlos syndrome.
+After a couple of months, my muscle weakness progressed and I developed additional instabilities in my knees, hips, SI joints and shoulders.

-I tried PNF only twice.
-I already have been sick for 4 years back then and the instabilities in my neck were severe.
-PNF helps sometimes good.
+I only tried PNF twice, while I have already been sick for four years, and the instabilities in my neck were severe.
+PNF helped a little.

-My brunkow exercises were pretty similar to the Pilates exercises and therefore also good for me.
+My brunkow exercises were pretty similar to the Pilates exercises and therefore also advantageous for me.

 Taping works sometimes for me and gives me a little bit more stability in my neck.
-Especially then when the tape is just applicated.
-For me it is very important that the tape is not applicated with to much tension, otherwise I will feel like my head is pulled backwards.
-Unfortunately I have developed an allergic reaction to the tape and cannot use it very often.
+Especially when the tape was just applied.
+In my case, it is very important that the tape is not applied with too much tension, otherwise I will feel like my head is pulled backwards.
+Unfortunately, I have developed an allergic reaction to the tape and cannot use it very often.

 You can find my proloexperience here.